stable disequilibria, catalytic metabolisms, periodic physiological

 countervailing forces remain balanced corresponds to the range that keeps nucleosynthesis

 proceeding in the way required for the sun to continue doing what it does.

-the foregoing, at least one essential biological process has no obvious
+the foregoing parallels between stellar and biological life, at least one essential biological process has no obvious

 counterpart in the lives of stars.
 That process is reproduction.
 The star